He was staring at me.

 You see, nobody likes to follow orders from strangers or even friends.
 If you want others to stop littering, lead by example.
 Don’t say it.
 Do it.
 And some people someday might start doing the same.

-But it’s not for you to decide who does.
+But it’s not for you to decide.

-It’s Possible to Change from Littering to “Keeping it Clean”
+It’s Possible to Change from Littering to “Keeping it Clean.”

 Littering is nothing but an unconscious behaviour you might have picked from family or peers or surroundings.
 But that doesn’t mean you can’t change it.